Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 If you need help with any of the above, follow the [**setup instructions**](./setup/instructions.md)

+### Supported Versions

+These labs are based on SDAccel 2017.4.op available with the FPGA Developer AMI v1.4.0.
+Please make sure to select this version when you launch your instance.
+To find this AMI, search for "FPGA Developer AMI - 1.4.0" in the Community AMIs.

 ### Developer Lab Modules

 #### Module 1 - Introduction to the SDAccel Flow